phani-sudo/build-guide-1/topic/k2c-qli-build-ga/flash_images.rst

          qpm-cli --install qud --activate-default-license
          qpm-cli --install pcat --activate-default-license

-   .. note:: For Ubuntu 22.04, you may get an issue while installing QUD, where you must enroll the public key on your Linux host for a successful QUD installation.
+   .. note:: For Ubuntu 22.04, you may see an issue while installing QUD, where you must enroll the public key on your Linux host for a successful QUD installation.
 For more details, follow the steps provided in the README file available in the ``/opt/QTI/sign/signReadme.txt`` directory.

 #.
 Check if the ``QTI_HS-USB_QDLoader`` driver is available in the installed directory: